awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 + Inbound UDP on port 4172\.
 This is used for streaming user input\.

++ Inbound TCP on port 4489\.
+This is for access using the Web client

 + Inbound TCP on port 8200\.
 This is used for management and configuration of the WorkSpace\.

++ Outbound TCP on ports 8443 and 9997\.
+This is used for access using the Web client.

++ Outbound UDP on port 3478\.
+This is used for access using the Web client

 + Outbound UDP on port 55002\.
 This is used for PCoIP streaming\.
 If your firewall uses stateful filtering, the ephemeral port 55002 is automatically opened to allow return communication\.
 If your firewall uses stateless filtering, you need to open ephemeral ports 49152 \- 65535 to allow return communication\.

++ Outbound TCP on port 80 to IP address `169.254.169.254` for access to the EC2 metadata service.
+Any HTTP proxy assigned to your WorkSpaces must also exclude 169.254.169.254.

++ Outbound TCP on port 1688 to IP addresses `169.254.169.250` and `169.254.169.251` to allow access to Microsoft KMS for Windows and Office activation

 Under normal circumstances, the Amazon WorkSpaces service properly configures these ports for your WorkSpaces\.
 If any security or firewall software is installed on a WorkSpace that blocks any of these ports, the WorkSpace may not function correctly or may be unreachable\.